-The Sydney Anglican church is preparing to introduce a new policy that will ban same-sex weddings and the promotion of “transgender ideology” on church property.
+The Sydney Anglican church has responded to criticism over a proposed policy that will ban same-sex weddings and the promotion of “transgender ideology” on church property.

 Sydney's Anglican church is reportedly set to debate a policy which would prohibit buildings owned by the diocese, including schools, from hosting same-sex wedding ceremonies and receptions.